Henry Tureman Allen: Early military career

 After the detachment took up new guides, Allen and his men decided to leave the Copper River and cross into the Alaska Range through a portal that Allen named Miles Pass.
-They became the first men to chart the rugged river and one of the highest mountain ranges in North America.
+They became the first men to cross into interior Alaska through the Alaska Range and first men to chart the rugged river and one of the highest mountain ranges in North America.
 When one of the enlisted men and Bremner received scurvy from their poor diets, Allen refrained from exploring the Tanana to its headwaters and decided to head to a trading post at its mouth.
 The post was more than 560 mi away and they were to pass through land supposedly belonging to hostile Indians.
 Briefly after arriving at the Tanana, Allen met the reportedly hostile natives and learned relieving that they were only interested in the pills Allen had with him.

 In total, Allen had explored through roughly 1500 mi in unexplored wilderness in only five months time.
 General Miles stated that Allen's expedition, "exceeded all explorations on the American continent since Lewis and Clark."